Scsh

-Scsh (a Scheme shell) is computer software, a type of shell for an operating system.
-It is a Portable Operating System Interface (POSIX) application programming interface (API) layered on the programming language Scheme, in a manner to make the most of Scheme's ability for scripting.
-Scsh is limited to 32-bit platforms but there is a development version against the latest Scheme 48 that works in 64-bit mode.
+Scsh (a Scheme shell) is command-line shell derived from Scheme 48, an implementation of the Scheme programming language.
+It turns common POSIX shell features (string processing, file-name matching, input/output redirection, etc.) into a Scheme application programming interface in a manner to make the most of Scheme's ability for scripting.
 It is free and open-source software released under the BSD-3-Clause license.

+Scsh, in its original form (a Scheme 48 fork), is limited to 32-bit platforms.
+There is a development version in the form of a Scheme 48 library that works in 64-bit mode.